Satisfactory Academic Progress (SAP) Policy

 - Child care problems

-To file an appeal, the student must submit an Appeal for Financial Aid for Extension, academic plan, and a typed statement to their campus's Financial Aid Office.
+To file an appeal, the student must obtain an appeal form from the Financial Aid office and submit it with an academic plan, and a typed statement to their campus's Financial Aid Office.
 The typed statement must indicate the circumstance(s) that prevented the student from making SAP and what has changed to allow the student to make SAP at the next evaluation.
 Supporting documentation must be submitted for any semesters where there was a lack of progress.

 The Financial Aid Office reserves the right to limit the number of academic appeals a student may file to one appeal per semester.
 Non-disclosure of information such as other colleges attended is a basis for denial.
 Once denied, you may not be allowed to submit another appeal until the next semester.
 All decisions made by the Appeal Committee are final and there is no higher appeal process.